tusharvora/3D-stereovision-and-object-detection/README.md

 # 3D-stereovision-and-object-detection
 The project report and the video can be found here- https://tusharvora.weebly.com/3d-machine-vision.html
+- The repository contain code files written in MATLAB.
 # Project Overview
 -This project was part of  a course "3d machine vision" in Carleton University tauhgt by Professor Paul Harrison.
 -The project uses stereo machine vision concepts to autonomously identify objects ,pose estimation and the real world depth.